KochPJ/AutoPoseEstimation/README.md

 The Terminal User Interface gives you the following options:
 1. Acquire New Data from Object: Collects new data samples for a given object.
-2. Create Labels: Generates a segmentation label for each data sample of a given object via the background subtraction or an available trained segmentation model.
-3. Create Data Set: Creates a segmentation training data set or converts an existing segmentation training data set into a pose estimation training data set (Requires the pose labels).
+2. Create Data Set: Creates a segmentation training data set or converts an existing segmentation training data set into a pose estimation training data set (Requires the pose labels).
-4. Train Segmentation Model: Trains a given segmentation model with a given segmentation training data set.
+3. Create Labels: Generates a segmentation label for each data sample of a given object via the background subtraction or an available trained segmentation model.
-5. Create Pose labels: Generates the point clouds of the objects of a given segmentation data set and the finds the target object pose for each data sample based on the available segmentation label.
+4. Create Pose labels: Generates the point clouds of the objects of a given segmentation data set and the finds the target object pose for each data sample based on the available segmentation label.
-6. Train Pose Estimation Model: Trains a "Dense Fusion" 6D pose estimation model given a pose estimation training data set.
-7. Run Live Prediction: Either predicts validation data samples of a pose estimation training data set or predicts an incoming camera stream of RGB-D images.
-8. Visualise: Visualises the created segmentation labels, the pose labels, and the object point clouds.
-9. Teach Grasping: Allows the user to teach the robot to grasp the objects included in a given pose estimation training data set by demonstraction.
-10. Grasp objects: Given a trained pose estimation model and the corresponding trained segmentation model, the robot moves into a grasping position.
+5. Grasp objects: Given a trained pose estimation model and the corresponding trained segmentation model, the robot moves into a grasping position.
 The user can now request the robot to move to a predefined view point in order to perceive the known objects in the scene and their pose.
 Afterwards, the user can request the robot to grasp the objects one by one in a random order.
 A corresponding video can be found here: https://youtu.be/qPjmZSX0crU.
+6. Run Live Prediction: Either predicts validation data samples of a pose estimation training data set or predicts an incoming camera stream of RGB-D images.
+7. Teach Grasping: Allows the user to teach the robot to grasp the objects included in a given pose estimation training data set by demonstraction.
+8. Train Segmentation Model: Trains a given segmentation model with a given segmentation training data set.
+9. Train Pose Estimation Model: Trains a "Dense Fusion" 6D pose estimation model given a pose estimation training data set.
+10. Visualise: Visualises the created segmentation labels, the pose labels, and the object point clouds.

-The steps 1, 7, 9, and 10 of the Terminal User Interface are hardware dependent (please see the Hardware section for setup instructions).
-The rest of the steps can be used with either data aquired by your setup, or with our data (please see the Data section for download instructions).
+The selections 1, 5, 6, and 7 of the Terminal User Interface are hardware dependent (please see the Hardware section for setup instructions).
+The rest of the selections can be used with either data aquired by your setup, or with our data (please see the Data section for download instructions).

 # Dependencies: